chainer/chainer/docs/source/tutorial/dcgan.rst

         10.121 iters/sec.
 Estimated time to finish: 1 day, 3:26:26.372445.

 The results will be saved in the director ``/root2chainer/chainer/examples/dcgan/result/``.
-The image is generated by the generator trained with 1000 epochs, and the gif image on the top of this page shows generated images at the each 10 epoch.
+The image is generated by the generator trained with 1000 epochs, and the GIF image on the top of this page shows generated images at the each 10 epoch.

 .. image:: ../../image/dcgan/generated-image-epoch1000.png